go-gorm/gorm.io/pages/docs/update.md

 ## Batch Updates

-If we havn't specify a record having priamry key value with `Model`, GORM will perform a batch updates
+If we haven't specified a record having primary key value with `Model`, GORM will perform a batch updates

 ```go
 // Update with struct only works with none zero values, or use map[string]interface{}